United States Post Office (New Rochelle, New York): Post office building

-New Rochelle was settled by French Huguenots, who purchased the site of the present city in 1687 and 1689 through Jacob Leisler, Acting Governor of the New York colony, from John Pell, Lord of the Manor of Pelham.
-The community grew around the original Huguenot settlement.
-In the late nineteenth and early twentieth centuries, the area expanded rapidly as a commuter suburb of New York City.
-The population of the city at the time of construction of the present post office had reached 60,000.
-The first post office was established in 1799 with John Guion, a Huguenot descendant, the first postmaster.
-The post office was housed in various buildings until the construction of New Rochelle's first federal post office in 1915 on the site of the present post office.
-That building was demolished and the present post office was constructed between 1936 and 1938.
-It was authorized as part of the expanded public buildings programs initiated by the federal government to relieve unemployment caused by the Great Depression.
-The building was designed by New Rochelle resident Frederick Frost with Hart & Shape, Associate Architects.
+New Rochelle was settled by French Huguenots, who acquired the site of the present city in 1687 and 1689 through Jacob Leisler, Acting Governor of the New York colony, from John Pell, Lord of the Manor of Pelham.
+The community developed around the original Huguenot settlement.
+In the late nineteenth and early twentieth centuries, the area experienced rapid expansion as a commuter suburb of New York City, with the population reaching 60,000 at the time of the construction of the present post office.

+The first post office was established in 1799, with John Guion, a Huguenot descendant, serving as the first postmaster.
+The post office operated from various buildings until the construction of New Rochelle's first federal post office in 1915, located on the site of the present post office.
+This building was later demolished, and the current post office was constructed between 1936 and 1938.
+It was authorized as part of the expanded public buildings programs initiated by the federal government to alleviate unemployment caused by the Great Depression.
+The design of the building was led by New Rochelle resident Frederick Frost, with Hart & Shape serving as Associate Architects.

 As originally constructed, the New Rochelle Post Office was an outstanding example of public architecture in New York State.
 It was one of the few Art Moderne style post offices erected in the state.
 In addition, it was unusual for the terra-cotta clad exterior walls.
 Unfortunately, the terra cotta was replaced at an unknown date, probably in the 1960s, and the lobby was completely remodeled.
 Thus, the building has substantially lost its integrity of design and materials with the exception of three murals placed in the lobby in 1940, which still remain.